lcsirmaz/outer/README.md

 | `i <ROW> s <VAL>` | row's value is set (fixed) to equal VAL |

 here `<ROW>` is the row's index between 1 and the number of rows, inclusive, and `<VAL>` is a floating point constant.
-The fields are separated by white spaces.
+Fields are separated by white spaces.
 The form of a `j` line is similar, it describes the variable types: free, with lower and / or upper bound, or fixed.
 The default row type is free (`f`), the default column type is fixed (`s`) with value zero.